ksu-cs-textbooks/cis300/content/trees/tries/traversing.md

 section](/trees/tries/multiple-impl).
 Because
-this implementation uses three different classes depending on how many children a node has, we will need to write three different versions of the preorder traversal, one for each class:
+this implementation uses three different classes depending on how many children a node has, we will need to write three different versions of the preorder traversal, one for each class.
+Specifically, after processing the root:

-  - For a **TrieWithNoChildren**, there is nothing to do (after processing the root).
+  - For a **TrieWithNoChildren**, there is nothing more to do.
   - Because a **TrieWithOneChild** has exactly one child, we need a single recursive call on this child.
 Before we make this call, we will need to append the child's label to the **StringBuilder**.